tweag/kernmantle/README.md

 Currently, you have roughly four ways to create binary effects (more may exist, please feel free to ping me if I forgot some):

-- model them as GADTs and write interpreter functions,
+- model them as (G)ADTs and write interpreter functions,
 - compose them from regular applicative/monadic effects (`Reader`, `Writer`, `State` etc.),
 - reuse existing binary effects (`Categories`, `Arrows`, `Profunctors` etc.),